stadium-software/repeater-datagrid/README.md

 ![](images/RepeaterListItemType.png)

-4. For each column you wish to display (these will become the columns in your DataGrid)
+4. For each in your DataSet
    1. Drag a *Label* control into the *Grid*

+![](images/RepeaterColumns.png)

    2. Map the correct ListItem Property to the *Label Text* property (example shows the "ID" Label)

-![](images/RepeaterColumns.png)

 ![](images/BindingControlsToRepeater.png)